 The District is subject to tax abatements granted by the Counties of Gogebic, Houghton and Ontonagon with local businesses under the Plant Rehabilitation and Industrial Development Districts Act, (known as the Industrial Facilities Exemption) PA 198 of 1974, as amended, provides a tax incentive to manufacturers to enable renovation and expansion of aging facilities, assists in the building of new facilities, and promotes the establishment of high tech facilities.
 An Industrial Facilities Exemption (IFE) certificate entitles the facility to exemption from ad valorem real and/or personal property taxes for a term up to 12 years as determined by the local unit of government.
 The agreements entered into by each local unit include claw back provisions should the recipient of the tax abatement fail to fully meet its commitments, such as employment levels and timelines for relocation.
 The tax abated property taxes are calculated by applying half the local property tax millage rate on the total IFT taxable value.
 This amounts to a reduction in property tax revenue of approximately 50%.

-For the year ended June 30, 2023, the District's property tax revenues were not reduced by any IFE certificates.
+For the year ended June 30, 2024, there were no businesses within the District's boundaries with an active IFE certificate.

 Note D - Interfund Receivables/Payables and Transfers